How to Create Your End-of-Life Plan

 trained facilitators each fortnight too.

 Here you can bring your questions, comments, ponderings, stories and reflections.
 You can benefit from others’ learning and sharings.
-You can use this call as a spur to you taking action, and report in with what you have taken action on.
+You can use this call to spur you into taking action, and report in with what you have taken action on.
 Or you can ask for inspiration and information to help you move forward, if you find you need that.

 You can’t make any decisions about how you ideally want your end of life to be without knowing what your life values are.
 In this module, we’ll look at those with a view to helping you get clear about these.
 You’ll discover: